Patricia Daley: Academic career

 Daley previously taught at Dartmouth College, and Loughborough University.
 In 1996, she moved to the University of Oxford, where she was appointed University Lecturer in Human Geography and joined Pembroke College, Oxford.
 She is the first black woman to be appointed a lecturer at Oxford.
 She is now a Fellow of Jesus College, Oxford.
 She served Jesus College as Tutor for Women from 1998 to 2004, and as Tutor for Admissions from 1999 to 2002.
 She was the University Assessor for the 2015/2016 academic year.
 She was awarded a Title of Distinction as Professor of the Human Geography of Africa in September 2016.
 Daley served as Vice-Principal of Jesus College from 2018 to 2021 and was elected to the governing Council of the University of Oxford in 2021.

 In 2017, Daley was one 24 notable individuals chosen by the University of Oxford to have their portrait painted.
-Daley's portrait was painted by Binny Matthews.
+Daley's portrait was painted by Binny Mathews.
 It was first exhibited at a temporary exhibition and then permanently at the Exam Schools of Oxford University.
 The portrait commission was part of a project to augment the existing portraiture at Oxford with a greater, "diversity of background, gender and accomplishments of scholars, staff and alumni."

 In 2020, Daley was announced as one of the United Kingdom's 100 most influential people of African or African Caribbean heritage, in recognition of her contribution to education by being included in the 2021 edition of the annual Powerlist.
 In October 2025, a portrait of Daley painted by artist Chloe Cox was hung in the dining hall of Jesus College, making Daley the second person of colour to be displayed there, after college alumnus Norman Manley.